- What Is Mastitis?

-For mastitis prevention try not to wear tight fitting tops and bras that bind your breasts tightly.
-Make sure you sleep on your sides as the milk tends to back up in the breasts if you end up sleeping on your tummy.
+To prevent mastitis, try not to wear tight-fitting tops and bras that bind your breasts tightly.
+Make sure you sleep on your sides as the milk tends to back up in the breasts if you end up sleeping on your back.

 Why Are You Getting Mastitis More Often?

-If you experience the problem often then there is a probability that you haven’t recovered completely from the condition.
-You are also prone to mastitis if you are weary or stressed, hence make sure the treatment is not delayed after you discover it for the second time.
-This is because the infection could cause an abscess in the breast and call for a surgery.
+If you experience the problem often, then there is a probability that you haven’t recovered completely from the condition.
+You are also prone to mastitis if you are weary or stressed.
+Hence make sure the treatment is not delayed after you discover it for the second time.
+This is because the infection could cause an abscess in the breast and call for surgery.